winery/winery/docs/dev/branches.md

 # Branches

-The `master` branch is always compiling and all tests should go through.
+The `main` branch is always compiling and all tests should go through.
 It contains the most recent improvements.
 All other branches are real development branches and might event not compile.